cado-security/product-help/docs/cado-response/manage/integrations/xdr/crowdstrike.md

 - Command Line: `.*\\Windows\\TEMP\\_MEI.*\\\..*binaries.*CadoHostRawGrabber\.exe\s+--inputPath\s+.*\s+--outputPath\s+.*\\Windows\\TEMP\\.*`

 :::note
- CrowdStrike Falcon defines policies on a “per platform basis”, so you  will need a Windows Response Policy and a Linux Response Policy which allows RTR Admin.
+ CrowdStrike Falcon defines policies on a “per platform basis”, so you  will need a Windows Response Policy and a Linux Response Policy which allows RTR Admin. macOS is not currently supported.
 :::

 ## Enabling integration in the Cado Platform